official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 proportionately far more ground forces in Afghanistan than the Americans.
 If we are not careful, the US will try to pass to us lead responsibility for Afghan stability for the

-191 Telegram 451 from Washington to FCO London, 1 April 2002, ‘PM’s Visit to Texas: Bush and the War on Terrorism’.
+[^191]: Telegram 451 from Washington to FCO London, 1 April 2002, ‘PM’s Visit to Texas: Bush and the War
-192 Note British Embassy Washington, 26 March 2002, ‘US Public Opinion on Operations Against Iraq’.
+[^192]: Note British Embassy Washington, 26 March 2002, ‘US Public Opinion on Operations Against Iraq’.
-193 Telegram 451 from Washington to FCO London, 1 April 2002, ‘PM’s Visit to Texas: Bush and the War on Terrorism’.
+[^193]: Telegram 451 from Washington to FCO London, 1 April 2002, ‘PM’s Visit to Texas: Bush and the War

 481

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordforeseeable future.
+foreseeable future.
 Keeping us on as … lead nation until the end of June is exactly what the Americans wanted from the start.”

 525. Sir Christopher told the Inquiry that he had advised Mr Blair to focus on three